Skip to Content

 This hike is the essence of Washington state, with moss hanging atmospherically from every surface it can and knarled trees reaching their way skyward.

-There is easy parking on the Sol Duc Springs Road, making the whole experience nice and stress-free.
+There is easy parking on Sol Duc Springs Road, making the whole experience nice and stress-free.
 Be sure to check out the nearby Salmon Cascades to see salmon jumping upstream to respawn!

 RELATED: Your Guide to Hiking The Sol Duc Falls Trail